 The Village Angels purchased a “No Mess Sandbox” as a gift for the Citrus Country District Elementary School autism class.

 Walk for Autism 2016

 The Village Angels Walk for Autism was at The Polo Club in the Villages.
 Over 200 community members turned out to support the cause and entertain, including Ralph and Dawn DiNome, The Village Cheerleaders and The Village Clowns.

 The children and their families had a wonderful time dancing, laughing and sharing stories.

-As a result of the hard work and generosity of all involved $5000 was gifted to Autism Speaks and $1200 to The Village Angels Autism Support Group.
+As a result of the hard work and generosity of all involved $12000.00 was raised to be used to help local families who have children with autism.